CAVE-PNP/116-stefan-rass/isabelle_questions.md

 #### Q: How to print generated proof terms?

+A: use `prf` and `full_prf` (see `isar-ref.pdf` ch 8.1.1)

+Note: this will not work for most theorems, as proof terms are disabled by default (it seems for performance reasons).
+[this answer](https://stackoverflow.com/a/31644559/9335596) suggests enabling proof terms by switching to `HOL-Proofs` in the _Theories_ panel and restarting jEdit. this will cause all theories in HOL to be built, which may take a few minutes. see [this answer](https://stackoverflow.com/a/30692248/9335596) explaining _why this may not be what you want_

 #### Q: How to introduce variables in Isar?

 A: `let ?t = ...`